cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

     _dateData = (ulong)ticks;
 }
 ```
-As we see there is a validation for `milisecond` parameter.
+As we see there is a validation for `millisecond` parameter.
 If the value doesn't belong to `[0, MillisPerSecond)` range then the `ArgumentOutOfRangeException` exception is thrown.
-Exception message is composed using `SR.Format(SR.ArgumentOutOfRange_Range, 0, MillisPerSecond - 1)` statement.
-In order to compose the message somebody had to know that there is dedicated format string `SR.ArgumentOutOfRange_Range` and he had to duplicated the values of range endpoints from the if statement (This validation logic is duplicated four times in `DateTime` struct).
+The exception message is composed using `SR.Format(SR.ArgumentOutOfRange_Range, 0, MillisPerSecond - 1)` statement.
+In order to compose the message, somebody had to know that he must use a special `SR.Format()` finction with a dedicated constant `SR.ArgumentOutOfRange_Range` and he had to duplicate the values of range endpoints from the if statement (This validation logic is duplicated four times in `DateTime` struct).
 I've found the statement `SR.Format(SR.ArgumentOutOfRange_Range, MIN, MAX)` in 28 files in CoreCLR source code!!!
 (There was also a `string.Format(CultureInfo.CurrentCulture, SR.ArgumentOutOfRange_Range,  MIN, MAX)` variation too!!!).
-For me here's two issues: range info duplication and error message compose logic duplication.
-These probles can be solved by introducing an interface that represent the range.
-Object that implement this interface can be use to verify given value correctnes and also can be pass to exception factory in case when we want to inform about exceeding the allowed range:
+For me there are two issues: range info duplication and error message compose logic duplication.
+These problems can be solved by introducing an interface that represents the range.
+An object that implement this interface can be used to verify given value correctness and also can be pass to exception factory in a case when we want to inform about exceeding the allowed range:

 ```csharp